paymill/paymill-joomla-plugins/README.md

 * Except Virtuemart, for all other you just need to install the appropriate plugin
 * For Virtuemart, install the component as well as the plugin
+* The common payment gateway plugin (cpg.zip) is used by Quick2Cart, Social Ads, jGive and Hikashop

 ## Configuration

-In the Joomla Admin go to Extensions > Plugin Manager and configure the PAYMILL payment methods you intend to use by inserting your PAYMILL test or live keys in the PAYMILL Basic Settings.
+* In the Joomla Admin go to Extensions > Plugin Manager and configure the PAYMILL payment methods you intend to use by inserting your PAYMILL test or live keys in the PAYMILL Basic Settings.
+Make sure the paymill plugin is set to published/enabled.
+* For Virtumart, go to the Payment gateways section and create a new payment gateway for Paymill and publish it

 ## Payment Process